 \subsection{Out-Of-Distribution Detection}

-A lot of attention has been paid to detect abnormal samples so that they can be intercepted before being sent to a neural network.
+A lot of attention has been paid to detecting abnormal samples so that they can be intercepted before being sent to a neural network.
 Specifically, \cite{hendrycks2016baseline}, \cite{lee2018simple}, and \cite{liang2017enhancing} are three state-of-the-art approaches to detect out-of-distribution samples.
 Liang et al. \cite{liang2017enhancing} observe that fabricating small perturbations into samples as well as using temperature scaling can separate the softmax scores of in-distribution and out-of-distribution samples.
 Lee et al. \cite{lee2018simple} use Mahalanobis distance to separate in-distribution samples from out-of-distribution ones.

 Lee et al. \cite{lee2018simple} provide a comparison of the three approaches and the performances of the three approaches are indicated in Table \ref{table:ood_algs}, from which we observe that the Mahalanobis distance based approach outperforms Softmax Probability \cite{hendrycks2016baseline} and ODIN \cite{liang2017enhancing}.
-Therefore, in the rest of the paper, we use the Mahalanobis distance based approach for out-of-distribution detection.
+Therefore, in the rest of the paper, we use the Mahalanobis distance-based approach for the out-of-distribution detection part of our solution.
 For details, see Section 3.3.

-There has not been enough works on incorporating out-of-distribution detection with transfer learning or Domain Adaptation.
+There have not been enough works on incorporating out-of-distribution detection with transfer learning or domain adaptation.
 Perera et al. \cite{Perera_2019_CVPR} use an out-of-distribution dataset to improve the performance of a classifier on in-distribution samples, which is the only work that intends to combine the two knowledge fields.
-Our work, the Enforced Transfer, is one of the first approaches that use out-of-distribution to improve the performance of Domain Adaptation.
+Our work, E-ADDA, is one of the first approaches that use out-of-distribution to improve the performance of (unsupervised) domain adaptation.